 Serve salad right away, with diced avocados (and Ranch Dressing and/or grated cheese) to add at the table as desired.

 All the low-glycemic ingredients in this salad are a great choice for any phase of the South Beach Diet.
 Lentils are a limited food for Phase One but if you stick with the recommended serving size you can eat this for Phase One.
-(If you use the optional Ranch Dressing and cheese, they should be reduced fat varieties.)
+(If you use the optional Ranch Dressing and cheese, South Beach would recommend reduced fat varieties.)
 This is too high in carbs for traditional low-carb diets.